Djninja926/Monte-Carlo-Localization-for-Vex-Robotics/README.md

             - `Deviation` is the difference between the predicted and actual measurement.
             - `inv_varience` is the inverse of twice the variance (With a standard deviation of 2 inches).
             - `inv_base` is the normalization factor.

+The Gaussian equation calculates how well each particle's predicted sensor measurements match the actual sensor readings, producing the weight for that particle.
+Particles with measurements closer to the actual measurement receive higher weights (closer to the Gaussian peak), while particles with poor matches receive lower weights, allowing the resampling step to favor more accurate guesses.

 6. **Update Total Weight Sum and Assign Weights to Particles**
     - Each particle’s computed weight is stored, and `weights_sum` keeps track of the total sum of all weights.
 7. **Normalize Weights to Ensure a Probability Distribution**